All Concerts in Calgary

-How much do Calgary concert tickets cost?
+How much do concert tickets in Calgary cost?

 The Calgary Folk Music Festival has been held annually in the city since 1980.
 The festival occurs at Prince’s Island Park over four days on the fourth weekend in July.
 The musical lineup features “icons and upstarts” from over a dozen countries.
 Performers play on 11 different stages, and over 52,000 people attend the festival every year.
-Artists like Father John Misty, Elvis Costello, Kris Kristofferson, and the Decemberists have all played at the Calgary Folk Music Festival in the past.
+Artists like Father John Misty, Elvis Costello, Kris Kristofferson and the Decemberists have all played at the Calgary Folk Music Festival in the past.